Lancaster and Preston Junction Railway

 A chaotic situation developed in which the company did not have a legal board of directors and the Carlisle company ran unauthorised trains over the line.
 The Lancaster Canal Company had a yearly lease of the line and was unwilling to spend money on improvements without security of tenure.
 No proper system of safe operation was imposed and in 1848 a rear-end collision took place at Bay Horse station exposing the shortcomings.
 The situation was regularised at the end of 1848 when the Lancaster and Carlisle Railway took control.
 By then the London and North Western Railway was exercising oversight of the L&CR, and formal transfer to the LNWR took place in 1859.

 Conception and authorisation

 As the railway network of Great Britain developed, a line connecting the north-west of England to Scotland was suggested by Joseph Locke in 1835.
 The North Union Railway was authorised in 1834, taking up unused powers to build a line to Preston from the south.
 This aroused considerable interest in Lancaster where a railway connection was thought highly desirable.
 At a public meeting on 12 April 1836 it was agreed to build a line between Lancaster and Preston.
 The NUR connection from Wigan to Preston did not open until 1838.

-Lancaster would not wait for the NUR line to Preston to be ready, and on 5 May 1837 the Lancaster and Preston Junction Railway was authorised by Parliament.
+Lancaster would not wait for the NUR line to Preston to be ready, and on 5 May the Lancaster and Preston Junction Railway Act 1837 (7 Will.
+4 & 1 Vict. c. xxii) was authorised by Parliament.
 Share capital was £250,000.